 Become a leader in law enforcement, security management, corrections, investigation, or loss prevention.
 Earn your Bachelor of Science in criminal justice at Nebraska Wesleyan.
-Classes will be offered in flexible five- and eight-week sessions, one night a week or on Saturday.
-The criminal justice degree will help you build a foundation of knowledge in the criminal justice system, learn how sociological factors impact crime, and develop skills relevant to crime investigation and forensic science.
+Classes will be offered in flexible five- and eight-week sessions, one night a week.
+The criminal justice degree will help you build a foundation of knowledge in the criminal justice system, learn how sociological factors impact crime, and develop skills relevant to crime investigation.

 The Nebraska Wesleyan Criminal Justice program prepares students for a wide range of professional positions or graduate study.
 Students may complete courses such as: